Thambi Naidoo: Personal life

 Naidoo was married to Veeramal (née Pillay), the sister of a close friend.
 The couple had seven children including Roy Naidoo.
-His wife and children all lead various passive resistance movements protesting discrimination against the Indian community.
+His wife and children all led various passive resistance movements protesting discrimination against the Indian community.
 His children grew up in the Tolstoy Farm, which Gandhi had opened for families of civil activists.
 Four of his sons including Roy were sent to India along with Gandhi, and studied under poet, Nobel laureate, and Indian independence activist Rabindranath Tagore.
 They continued to remain associated with anti-apartheid movements from within South Africa and outside in exile.
 The family, four generations starting with Naidoo, were known as Congress Naidoos.
 Naidoo had no formal education but spoke English, Tamil, Telugu, Hindustani, Creole, and Zulu.

 Naidoo died on October 31, 1933, in Johannesburg.

 An exhibition detailing Naidoo's family's activism titled Resistance in their Blood:The Naidoo-Pillay Family: Pacifists, Protestors, Prisoners, Patriots, was part of the Apartheid Museum in Johannesburg.